-The Comprehensive Guide to Getting Started in Virtual Reality
+The Comprehensive Guide to Getting Started in Augmented Reality and Virtual Reality

-A curated collection of virtual reality links and resources.
+A curated collection of augmented reality and virtual reality resources.

 Table of Contents

 VR headsets can be separated into two types: stationary VR (3DoF) and walkable VR (6DoF).
 If you’re in the market for a headset, your main considerations will be available space, budget, and ease of setup; you can see what headset is best for you at chooseyourhmd.com.
 For a more detailed list of VR headsets in the market, be sure to check out the VR Fund’s industry landscape brief.

 3 Degrees of Freedom (3DoF) headsets involves stationary (seated or standing) experiences that measure the rotational movements along the X (roll), Y (pitch), and Z (yaw) axes.

 - Google Daydream ($99.99 + phone; wireless)